 To help your dog get used to the new diet, start by mixing a very small amount of the new diet with their old puppy food.
 Every day, add a little bit more of the new food and a little bit less of your dog’s old food.
 By mid-week, aim to be feeding a 50:50 mixture of the new and old food.
 Continue this gradual transition in the following days, with the goal of having your dog fully transitioned to the new adult diet by day seven.

 If at any point your dog develops symptoms of an upset stomach such as diarrhea, loss of appetite, flatulence, or bloating, this is a sign that the diet transition may be happening too quickly.

 Slowing down your transition can usually resolve midl gastrointestinal issues associated with a diet change.
 If gastrointestinal symptoms are severe, or if they persist for more than 24-48 hours, contact your veterinarian for further guidance.

 How much should I feed my dog?

-Remember that adult dogs are no longer growing and may have a slower metabolism after being spayed or neutered.
-Therefore, they may need fewer calories per day than they did previously.
+Don’t forget to include any treats, supplements, or table scraps in your dog’s daily allotment as well – these can be a significant source of extra calories!
+Remember that your adult dog is no longer growing and may have a slower metabolism after being spayed or neutered, so he may need fewer calories per day than he did previously.